Active vs. Passive Investing: Which is best for you?

 Why is that so?
 What’s the difference?
 Simply put, it’s about time and experience.

-Mr. Buffett’s advice is directed toward the average investor, for whom it is widely accepted that a passive portfolio works best over the long term.
+Buffett’s advice is directed toward the average investor, for whom it is widely accepted that a passive portfolio works best over the long term.
 Statistics support this as well.
-Nearly 80% of actively managed US equity funds do not manage to outperform their respective benchmarks.
+Nearly 80% of actively managed US equity funds fail to outperform their respective benchmarks.
 A passive portfolio requires minimal expertise and less time spent monitoring the portfolio as indices typically only have quarterly “rebalancing” or adjustment periods to reflect intended changes in its composition.

 Active portfolios, however, do have their own merits.
 At peak levels, active funds have been known to post year-on-year gains well above the benchmark.
 Due to their nature, active funds can also react more swiftly to changes in market conditions, especially in highly volatile periods.
 As stated earlier, this more hands-on approach also entails higher fees, which may cut any gains you may have.

-Here’s a brief summary of the benefits and disadvantages of each approach:
+Here’s a summary of the benefits and disadvantages of active investing and passive investing:

 Conclusions